UPDATE: I'm leaving this post up for the curry sauce, but please see this updated Fish and Chips post for making fish and chips.

-For my version I used a mixture of flour and cornstarch along with a few seasonings and baking powder, then hit it with some ice cold beer (using cold beer prevents strands of tough gluten from forming in the batter).
-For the fish, I chose cod since it looked the best at the market, but it also happens to be my favourite for making fish and chips.
-It's just firm enough to hold up to the frying with a nice balance of fat and meat that keeps it moist without being too oily.
+For my version I used a mixture of flour and cornstarch, along with a few seasonings and baking powder, then hit it with some ice cold beer (using cold beer prevents strands of tough gluten from forming in the batter).
+For the fish, I chose cod since it looked the best at the market, but it also happens to be my favorite for making fish and chips.
+It's just firm enough to hold up to frying, with a nice balance of fat and meat that keeps it moist without being too oily.
 The result is a light, crisp shell holding a moist, tender fillet of cod.
-The shell was so crisp in fact that when I took some leftovers out of the fridge the next day, it was still crisp.
+The shell was so crisp in fact, that when I took some leftovers out of the fridge the next day, it was still crisp.

-I'm not a huge fan of tartar sauce, so instead I made a simple curry sauce that was inspired by Amy and Jonny’s.
+I'm not a huge fan of tartar sauce, so instead I made a simple curry sauce.
 Along with some malt vinegar or lemon juice, it makes for a fantastic condiment for both the fish and chips.

 for curry sauce